bclworkshop/2024/README.md

-# bellairs_2023
-Bellairs 2023 workshop on causality and representation learning
+# Bellairs Workshop on Causality 2024